DebugPrivilege/OpenProject/3. Analyzing Forensic Data/MFT/README.md

 ## How to start?

-1. Use MFTECmd.exe to parse the MFT file into a CSV format, which can then be loaded into tools like Timeline Explorer.
+1. Use MFTECmd.exe to parse the $MFT file into a CSV format, which can then be loaded into tools like Timeline Explorer.
 To do this, run the following command:

 ```
 MFTECmd.exe -f "C:\Users\Admin\Desktop\DC\C\$MFT" --csv C:\Temp\DFIR